Allowable traffic types

 - Iframe — This often includes fraudulent traffic.
 Usually, an «invisible» iframe is used to put the cookie for maximum number of visitors.

 - Toolbar — This often includes fraudulent traffic.
 Partner A distributes its Toolbar (browser plugin), which changes the cookie of the original partner B, who actually attracted the buyer.
-As a result, the commission on the basis of the cookie goes to the wrong person.
+As a result, revenue on the basis of the cookie goes to the wrong person.

 - Type-in — Is a term describing when visitors land at a web site by entering a keyword or phrase (with no spaces or a hyphen in place of a space) in the web browser’s address bar rather than following a hyperlink from another web page, using a browser bookmark, or a search-box search.